AlexandruDbr/Northwind-Traders-analysis/README.md

 - Access to data source from PowerBI service containing relevant data.
 - Basic understanding of PowerBI to navigate and interact with the dashboard.

-## Getting Started

-To get started with the dashboard:

-1. Download and install Microsoft PowerBI Desktop if you haven't already.
-2. Open PowerBI Desktop.
-3. Open the provided .pbix file containing the dashboard.
-4. Explore the various tabs and visualizations to gain insights into company and team performance.

 ## Future posible enhancements